In vitro fertilisation (IVF)

 IVF is an Assisted Reproductive Technology (ART) procedure used to treat a range of fertility problems.
 In IVF treatment, the process of fertilisation occurs outside the female body.
 A woman’s eggs are surgically removed from her ovaries via the egg collection procedure, and fertilised with sperm in a laboratory petri dish.
 Once fertilised, the embryo is implanted into the woman’s womb.

 Since 1990, IVF treatment and fertility specialists at the CRGH have delivered some of the best IVF success rates in the UK, both for fresh and frozen cycles.
-According to HFEA data (2015), the CRGH has the highest live birth rate per embryo transfer in London.

 How does IVF treatment work?